Gravitating vortices with positive curvature: A priori estimates and Closedness

 \section{A priori estimates and Closedness}

 The goal of this section is to prove that the existence of solutions of the gravitating vortex equations with $c > 0$ is a closed condition for the coupling constant, concluding the proof of Theorem \ref{th:main}.
+Every K\"ahler metric along this continuity path lies in the fixed K\"ahler class $[\omega_0]$.
 For this, in the present section we shift to the Riemannian point of view in Section \ref{subsec:RGV}, using systematically Lemma \ref{lem:KR}.
+We will assume that Theorem \ref{thm{existence}} holds and, without loss of generality, we set $V = 2\pi$ in order to simplify the notation.